 5. Continue the process of water and blotting, switching out the towel as necessary until the stain is gone.

-towel blotting6.
-Gently blot with a clean cloth or paper towels to dry the area.
+6. Gently blot with a clean cloth or paper towels to dry the area.

 7. If the carpet still has mud stains, consider getting the carpet professionally cleaned.
 Prestige has powerful vacuums that can often remove stains that are impossible to get out with home spot removal treatments.